Thanatos: In myth and poetry

 The Greek poet Hesiod established in his Theogony that Thánatos has no father, but is the son of Nyx (Night) and brother of Hypnos (Sleep).

-Homer confirmed Hypnos and Thanatos as twin brothers in his epic poem, the Iliad, where they were charged by Zeus via Apollo with the swift delivery of the slain hero Sarpedon to his homeland of Lycia.
+Homer earlier described Hypnos and Thanatos as twin brothers in his epic poem, the Iliad, where they were charged by Zeus via Apollo with the swift delivery of the slain hero Sarpedon to his homeland of Lycia.

-Counted among Thanatos' siblings were other negative personifications such as Geras (Old Age), Oizys (Suffering), Moros (Doom), Apate (Deception), Momus (Blame), Eris (Strife), Nemesis (Retribution) and the Acherousian/Stygian boatman Charon.
+Counted among Thanatos' siblings were other negative personifications such as Geras (Old Age), Oizys (Suffering), Moros (Doom), Apate (Deception), Momus (Blame), Eris (Strife), and Nemesis (Retribution).
 Thanatos was loosely associated with the three Moirai (for Hesiod, also daughters of Night), particularly Atropos, who was a goddess of death in her own right.
 He is also, at times, specified as being exclusive to a peaceful death, while the bloodthirsty Keres embodied violent death.
 His duties as a Guide of the Dead were sometimes superseded by Hermes Psychopompos.
-Conversely, Thanatos may have originated as a mere aspect of Hermes before later becoming distinct from him.

 The god's character is established by Hesiod in the following passage of the Theogony:

 Thanatos was thus regarded as merciless and indiscriminate, hated by – and hateful towards — mortals and gods alike.
 But in myths which feature him, Thanatos could occasionally be outwitted, a feat that the sly King Sisyphus of Korinth twice accomplished.
 When it came time for Sisyphus to die, Zeus ordered Thanatos to chain Sisyphus up in Tartarus.
 Sisyphus cheated death by tricking Thanatos into his own shackles, thereby preventing the demise of any mortal while Thanatos was so enchained.